Mental Health Support for Families, Caregivers in the United States

 “APA is the leading scientific and professional organization representing psychology in the United States, with more than 157,000 researchers, educators, clinicians, consultants, and students as its members.”

-The APA’s website provides a search to find a psychologist.
+The APA provides a search to find a psychologist.

-The APA is an association for psychology professionals, and doesn’t run family support groups; however, its website has a wide range of helpful information:
+The APA is an association for psychology professionals, and doesn’t run family support groups; however, it has a wide range of helpful information:

 The APA’s YouTube channel contains informative videos designed to “help parents and caregivers navigate common challenges”: see the parent and caregiver section.
 An example of a video at the site is: tips for helping teens stop comparing themselves to others on social media.

-The APA’s podcast, ‘Speaking of Psychology’, is available on YouTube and through phone apps, and offers in-depth coverage of many topics, including:
+The APA’s podcast, ‘Speaking of Psychology’, is available on YouTube and through phone apps.
+New episodes are released regularly and cover of many topics, including:

 A note about podcast transcripts: if the transcript for an episode isn’t displaying in YouTube, you may be able to access it by (if available) listening to an episode as a podcast instead.
 For example, the APA’s podcast is also broadcast through Apple’s podcast app, and the transcript provided is a convenient way to find out about additional resources (e.g. for eating disorders, Project Heal; the National Eating Disorder Association).